Welcome to GlobalEd 2 - Expanding the Science and Literacy of Curricular Space

 Utilizing educational technologies currently available in most middle schools (computers with Internet connection), GlobalEd 2 situates students in a virtual, international decision-making environment focused on critical world issues.
 Across the country about 16 to 20 social studies classrooms participate in the simulation.
 Each classroom is assigned a country to represent.
 Within each classroom or "country", students are further divided into a number of issue areas such as human rights, economic policies, environment, and health.

-The students in these issue area groups then interact with their counterparts in other "countries" over a 12 to 14-week period, though a web-based environment in order to negotiate some mutually agreeable resolution to a world issue like water scarcity.
-The students in the different classrooms are "blinded" from one another.
+The students in these issue area groups then interact with their counterparts in other "countries" over a 12 to 14-week period, though a web-based environment in order to negotiate some mutually agreeable resolution to a world issue like water scarcity or global climate change.
+The kids in the different classrooms are "blinded" from one another.
 As such, they are known only as "the Iranian human rights council" or the "Uganda economic group".
 This removes any issues of gender, racial or socio-economic bias from entering into the deliberations.

 This project is funded by a grant from the Institute of Education Sciences (IES): Award # R305A130195